University of Hawaiʻi at Hilo: Argument for separation

-There has been a growing movement throughout the last decade to separate the Hilo campus from the UUniversity of Hawaiʻi system, creating a "Hawaiʻi State University".
+There has been a growing movement throughout the last decade to separate the Hilo campus from the University of Hawaiʻi System, creating a "Hawaiʻi State University".
 Supporters of the separation argue that the growing Hilo campus is "shortchanged" by its sister campus in Mānoa and that being independent of the system would allow the college to grow faster, better serve the community, and draw in more money from independent sources.
 Opponents argue that the state is too small for competing university systems and that financial divisions between Mānoa and Hilo are fair, given that Mānoa places emphasis on research and Hilo places emphasis on teaching.
-There are also concerns that this movement will hurt relationships between the Hilo campus and the rest of the University of Hawaiʻi system.
+There are also concerns that this movement will hurt relationships between the Hilo campus and the rest of the University of Hawaiʻi System.

-A bill was introduced in the 2005 session of the House of Representatives of the Hawaii State Legislature to draft legislation to spin off the Hilo campus as the independent Hawaiʻi State University.
+A bill was introduced in the 2005 session of the House of Representatives of the Hawaiʻi State Legislature to draft legislation to spin off the Hilo campus as the independent Hawaiʻi State University.
 The bill was approved by the House Higher Education Committee but no hearing on the bill was planned by the House Finance Committee, effectively killing it.